Joalor64GH/Joalor64-Engine/example_mods/images/characters/readme.txt

-Put your custom character image and .xml/.txt files here!
+Put your custom character spritesheet and .xml or .txt files here!